Merluin/Genuine/README.md

 1. **Download the entire R folder**: To ensure that all dependencies and necessary files are included, it's recommended to download the entire R folder rather than individual files.

-2. **Open the R Project file**: This repository includes an R Project file (`Genuine_Experiment.Rproj`).
+2. **Open the R Project file**: This repository includes an R Project file (`Genuine.Rproj`).
 Opening this file in RStudio will set the working directory to the R folder automatically, ensuring that all relative paths within the scripts are correctly referenced.

 3. **Execute the scripts**: Within RStudio, navigate to the `Scripts` directory and open the desired R script (`.R` files) for the analysis you wish to perform.
 Follow the instructions provided within each script to execute the analysis steps.